beopencloud/cno/bootstrap-ingress.md

 # Nginx Ingress Controller

-**Important** CNO is designed to work with all Ingress Controllers installed in a Production way.
-It means you should have an external IP allocated to the ingress-controller which receive all HTTP incoming requests.
-Then, you should attach a DNS multidomain zone (e.g. *.apps.exmaple.com) to the Ingress Controller external IP.
-Finally you should create a wildcard certificate *.apps.exmaple.com.
+**Important** CNO is designed to work with all Ingress Controllers installed in a Production way:
+1. You should have an external IP allocated to the ingress controller that receives all HTTP incoming requests.
+2. You should attach a DNS multidomain zone (e.g., *.apps.exmaple.com) to the Ingress Controller external IP.
+3. You should create a wildcard certificate *.apps.exmaple.com.

 ## Create ingress-system namespace